 Prince: No classes!
 Let’s go!

 Carle: It seems like we’ll be staying home for the next couple of months.
-The only time we’ll be able to go outside is when we need to buy basic necessities.
-I have to say, this is a smart strategy to contain the virus from spreading.
+The only time we’ll be able to go outside is when we need to buy basic necessities, even then, we still need to wear facemasks and do social distancing.
+I have to say, this is a smart strategy to prevent the virus from spreading.
 Carla: It seems like we’ll be staying home until then.
 We can’t really do much other than isolate ourselves to for our own health and safety.